serverless/serverless/docs/providers/aws/cli-reference/deploy.md

 # AWS - deploy

 The `sls deploy` command deploys your entire service via CloudFormation.
 Run this command when you have made infrastructure changes (i.e., you edited `serverless.yml`).
-Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to AWS Lambda.
+Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to AWS Lambda or just change function configuration.

 ```bash
 serverless deploy